 An interim care order is a legal order issued in the United Kingdom.
 To ensure the safety and well-being of a child at risk of harm.
 This type of order is temporary and can last up to 8 weeks.
-But it can also be extend, if necessary, by the court.
+But it can also be extended, if necessary, by the court.
 Interim Care Orders in the UK

 An interim care order section 31 is a court order that grants the local authority temporary responsibility.
 For the care and upbringing of a child.
 It allows the local authority to take the child into their care and make decisions.
 About their welfare until a full court hearing can take place.

 This court order is a powerful tool used by the local authority to protect vulnerable children.
 And ensure they receive the care and support they need.

 ICO usually lasts between 8 and 12 weeks but can be extended if necessary.